tmargary/employee_attrition_challenge/README.md

 # Employee Attrition Challenge by K. Dehnad (Stevens Institute of Technology)
-Final Project for CS 513 Knowledge Discovery and Data Mining The dataset was provided as a challenge by professor K. Dehnad.
+Final Project for CS 513 Knowledge Discovery and Data Mining. <\p>
+The dataset was provided as a challenge by professor K. Dehnad.

 ## Problem Statement: